DardanIljazi/3d-Printed-Robot-2020/README.md

-## Price of this robot is less than 35$ (shipping cost included)
+## Price: less than 35$ (shipping costs included)

-Pieces have been chosen with 2 main parameters:
+Components have been chosen with 2 main parameters:

-- **Best vendor** rating (only vendors equal or above 98% of positive feedback have been used)
+- **Best vendor** rating (only vendors equal or above 98% of positive feedback have been chosen)
 - **Lowest price** found, including shipping cost

 |                           Product                            | Name                                                     | Quantity |    Price in $    |                                         Get Product | Comment                                                      |
 | :----------------------------------------------------------: | -------------------------------------------------------- | :------: | :--------------: | --------------------------------------------------: | ------------------------------------------------------------ |